 Denise started Orthopedic and Spine Physical Therapy, PC in 1996 after working at Glens Falls Hospital as a Senior Staff Therapist for several years.
 Her passion is to provide the best possible rehab experience for her patients and an exceptional work environment for her staff.
 Besides business development, her areas of interest include treating spine and sports related injuries.
-She is a member of the American Physical Therapy Association (APTA), The Private Practice Section of the APTA (PPSAPTA), The Alliance of Independent Physical Therapist in the New York Chapter (AIPT-NYPTA), The Kiwanis Club of Glens Falls, The McKenzie Institute of the Americas, The Adirondack Regional Chamber of Commerce, The Saratoga County Chamber of Commerce, and The National Federation of Independent Businesses (NFIB).
-Member of the Warren County Economic Development Corp and the Saratoga Economic Development Corp., and she is on the Membership Committee of the Glens Falls Country Club.
+She is a member of the American Physical Therapy Association (APTA), The Private Practice Section of the APTA (PPSAPTA), The Alliance of Independent Physical Therapist in the New York Chapter (AIPT-NYPTA), Member of Physical Therapy Business Alliance (PTBA), The Kiwanis Club of Glens Falls, The McKenzie Institute of the Americas, The Adirondack Regional Chamber of Commerce, The Saratoga County Chamber of Commerce, and The National Federation of Independent Businesses (NFIB).
+Member of the Warren County Economic Development Corp and the Saratoga Economic Development Corp.

 Denise is a native of Glens Falls and resides in Queensbury with her two children Katie and Jackson.
-She enjoys all outdoor activities including hockey and skiing in the winter months and hiking, playing tennis, golf, boating and camping in the warmer months.
+She enjoys all outdoor activities including hockey and skiing in the winter months.
+In the warmer months, she enjoys hiking, tennis, golf, boating and camping.